Jonathan Ledbetter: Arizona Cardinals

-On September 3, 2021, Ledbetter was signed to the Arizona Cardinals practice squad.
+On September 3, 2021, Ledbetter was signed to the practice squad of the Arizona Cardinals.
 On February 9, 2022, Ledbetter signed a reserve/future contract.

 Ledbetter made the Cardinals roster in 2022 as a backup defensive end.
 He played in 14 games with three starts, recording 22 tackles and one sack.
+On January 7, 2023, he was placed on season–ending injured reserve after suffering a knee injury against the Atlanta Falcons.

+Ledbetter entered the 2023 season as a starting defensive end.
+In 12 starts, he recorded 46 tackles and 1.5 sacks.

-Personal
+Personal life

 Ledbetter's older brother, Joseph, played basketball at Pfeiffer University for two years before transferring Georgia and joining the Bulldogs football team as a tight end.

 Ledbetter was arrested on March 20, 2016 for possession fake ID and underage possession of alcohol.
 The charges were later dropped, but he was originally suspended for the Georgia's season opener.
-That same offseason, Ledbetter was arrest for driven under the influence on July 10, 2016 after he was found asleep behind the wheel of his car by police.
+That same offseason, Ledbetter was arrest for driving under the influence on July 10, 2016 after he was found asleep behind the wheel of his car by police.
 He was suspended indefinitely by head coach Kirby Smart, missing the first six games of the 2016 season before being reinstated by the program on October 11, 2016 after completing an education, counseling and medical assistance program.